-Enterprise Random Password Manager (ERPM) helps organizations fill regulatory compliance gaps by securing privileged accounts, and by providing the auditing and control necessary to specifically address the following key PCI DSS requirements:
+Enterprise Random Password Manager (ERPM) helps organizations fill regulatory compliance gaps by securing privileged accounts, and by providing the auditing and control necessary to specifically address the following key PCI DSS version 3.2 requirements:

 |6.3.6 Removal of custom application accounts, user IDs, and passwords before applications become active|

 |6.4.6 Ensure security controls are in place following change in cardholder data environment|